oKatanaaa/kolibrify/README.md

 ## Usage

-Kolibrify is equipped with four primary scripts for training and merging fine-tuned models:
+Kolibrify is equipped with four primary scripts for training, merging and testing fine-tuned models:
 - `kolibrify-train` - finetuning.
 - `kolibrify-merge` - merging lora adapters.
 - `kolibrify-predict` - generating predictions using a finetuned model.
 - `kolibrify-eval-ifeval` - evaluating a finetuned model using instruction-following eval.
 To run those you have to make a YAML configuration file based on the `training_config_template.yaml`, tailored to your project's needs.

+Below is a brief rundown regarding each command.
+See the `examples` folder for detailed explanations.

 ### Training